louise-hsu/Pewlett-Hackard-Analysis/README.md

     - Staff: 41,129 employees
     - Technique Leader: 15,155 employees

 The Table3_challenge query was to get a list of information of the employees that could be potential mentors that fit the criteria.
-I made a new table inclduing all the information columns requested, but put some filters on the birthdate to only 1956, and made the to_date equal to 1/1/1999.
+I made a new table inclduing all the information columns requested, but put some filters on the birthdate to only 1965, and made the to_date equal to 1/1/1999.
 Setting the to_date to 1/1/1999 will return the current employees.
 After the table/list is created, I observed that the list only includes empoyees from all different departments that had the birthdate in 1965, which can be seen in the birthdate column.
 Also, the to_date for all these employees is 1/1/1999.
 These are all the employees that fit the criteria to be potential mentors.

+Overall, 1,549 employees have the potential to be mentors that fit the mento criteria - current employee with the birthyear of 1965.

 ## PNG of your ERD
 PLEASE NOTE: The png got a bit cut off on the left side.
 There is a relationship between departments-dept_no and managers- dept_no.